MPL 10x10x4 / N38 - neodymium magnet

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-Neodymium magnets generate very strong magnetic fields that can interfere with the operation of a pacemaker.
+Neodymium magnets generate strong magnetic fields.
+As a result, they interfere with the operation of a pacemaker.
 This is because many of these devices are equipped with a function that deactivates the device in a magnetic field.

-Neodymium magnets are over 10 times more powerful than ferrite magnets (the ones in speakers), and their power can surprise you.
+Neodymium magnets are over 10 times more powerful than ferrite magnets (the ones in speakers), and their power can shock you.

-Make sure to review all the information we have provided.
-This will help you avoid harm to your body and damage to the magnets.
+To use magnets properly, it is best to familiarize yourself with our information beforehand.
+This will help you avoid significant harm to your body and the magnets themselves.

-Keep neodymium magnets as far away as possible from GPS and smartphones.
+Keep neodymium magnets away from the wallet, computer, and TV.

 Strong fields generated by neodymium magnets interfere with compasses and magnetometers used in navigation, as well as internal compasses of smartphones and GPS devices.

-In order for you to know how strong neodymium magnets are and why they are so dangerous, read the article - Dangerous very powerful neodymium magnets.
+In order for you to know how powerful neodymium magnets are and why they are so dangerous, see the article - Dangerous powerful neodymium magnets.